 Social engineering attacks are a type of cybercrime based on deception.

-In social engineering attacks, which is a term popularised by the hacker Kevin Mitnick, the attacker will pretend to be someone you trust, so users will be more likely to engage with the attack.
+In social engineering attacks, the attacker will pretend to be someone you trust, so users will be more likely to engage with the attack.

 Regardless of who the attacker is impersonating in social engineering attacks, the goal is to extract money or account information from your company, such as a tax file number, log-in details for an email account or social networking site access.

 What makes a social engineering attack so dangerous is the fact it relies on human error as opposed to software vulnerability which can be easier to track.